BRANDS

 Escada

-Margaretha and Wolfgang Ley started Escada in Munich in 1978.
-The brand became known for bold color and power dressing through the 1980s and 1990s.
-Escada is a reminder that luxury didn’t always mean minimal.
+Escada became known for bold color and power dressing through the 1980s and 1990s.
+Escada is a reminder that luxury did not always mean minimal.

 -